JWBurgers/Bitcoin_Server/Chapter 5 - Final security and performance measures.md

 You can check that it is working properly by executing **`$ sudo systemctl status fail2ban`**.
 This should output that the Fail2ban service is active.
 You can exit the status screen by pressing “Ctrl + c” on the keyboard.

 While fail2ban should just work out of the box, it may be the case that a package is missing which is causing it not to run.
 You should check the error messages from the instruction **`$ sudo systemctl status fail2ban`**.
-In our installations, we ran into problems because a package called "syslog" was not installed.
-If you run into problems, you could see if an installation resolves the problems.
+In our installations, we ran into problems because a package called **`syslog`** was not installed.
+If you run into problems, you could see if an installation resolves them.
 Execute the following commands:

 * **`$ sudo apt install syslog-ng`**
 * **`$ sudo systemctl restart fail2ban`**